SmartPack/SmartPack.github.io/pages/spkm.md

 <p style="text-align: justify;"><tab1><strong>SmartPack-Kernel Manager</strong> is a modified version of official Kernel Adiutor, which is originally developed by Willi Ye aka Grarak.
 All the credits goes to the original developer.
 SmartPack-Kernel Manager has a set of additional features that are not yet implemented into the official KA.</tab1></p>

+<p style="color: blue">Further, before using SmartPack-kernel Manager, please be aware that,</p>

+* This app still retains almost all the donation requests by Grarak.
+Those are, however, intended to express my respect for his original work.
+Please be aware that this app is no way supported by him and buying his official donated version will NOT unlock any hidden features in this app.
+* This app requires ROOT ACCESS.
+* Most of the features available in this app require kernel-level support.
+* This app does NOT contain any languages other than English.

 <h3 style="color: blue">Added features over official KA</h3>

 <p style="text-align: justify;"><tab1><strong>SmartPack-Kernel Manager</strong> is significantly modified to meet the needs of SmartPack-Kernel and contains a bunch of useful features (specifically for supported devices) over official KA, and are</tab1></p>